23rd Massachusetts Infantry Regiment: Service

 On 11 November 1861 the regiment left Massachusetts to arrive at Annapolis establishing Camp John A. Andrew and remained there until January of the next year.
 Thereupon it was made part of Foster's Brigade embarking for North Carolina with Burnside's Coast Division.
 The regiment took part in Battle of Roanoke Island on 8 February 1862 and Battle of New Bern on 14 March suffering losses; among the killed was Lt.
 Col. Henry Merritt of the regiment.

 In May 1862, as three new divisions were formed, it became part of 1st Brigade (Amory's), 1st Division (Foster's).
 During Summer and Fall of 1862 the regiment was stationed in the vicinity or in New Bern, North Carolina and engaged in 3 skirmishes suffering little loss.
-On 10 December it was attached to the Goldsboro Expedition engaging the enemy at Kinston on 14 December and White Hall on 16 December losing 16 killed and fatally wounded.
-Though it ventured to Goldsboro it did not take part in the action at that place.
+On 10 December it was attached to the Goldsborough Expedition engaging the enemy at Kinston on 14 December and White Hall on 16 December losing 16 killed and fatally wounded.
+Though it ventured to Goldsborough it did not take part in the action at that place.

 Middle of January to middle of April 1863 the regiment took part in Charleston Expedition becoming part of Heckman's Brigade.
 Upon returning in April it became part of the expedition to relieve Little Washington, Virginia; in July it was sent to Trenton.